-- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits. - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
+- 1. Whether the vaccine is recommended for adults by an organization called the Advisory Committee on Immunization Practices (ACIP). - Most adult Part D vaccinations are recommended by ACIP and cost you nothing. - 2.
 Where you get the vaccine. - The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.